PatrickAlphaC/nextjs-nft-marketplace-moralis-fcc/README.md

 In a separate terminal (you'll have a few up throughout these steps)

-Run `yarn moralis:cloud` in one terminal, and run `yarm moralis:logs` in another.
+Run `yarn moralis:cloud` in one terminal, and run `yarn moralis:logs` in another.
 If you don't have `moralis-admin-cli` installed already, install it globally with `yarn global add moralis-admin-cli`.

 > Note: You can stop these after running them once if your server is at max CPU capactity.